liuliangsir/chromium-style-qrcode-generator-with-wasm/README.md

 ### How to Use

-1. Enter any text, URL, or data in the input field
+1. Enter any text, URL, or data in the input field (up to 2000 characters)
-2. The QR code will be automatically generated and displayed on the canvas
+2. The QR code will be automatically generated and displayed with real-time updates
-3. Use the "Copy" button to copy input text to the clipboard
+3. Use the "Copy" button to copy the QR code image directly to clipboard
-4. Use the "Download" button to save the QR code image locally
+4. Use the "Download" button to save the QR code as a crisp 240×240 PNG image

 ## Project Structure